clingon

 We are introducing a couple of new functions, which we haven't described before.

-We are using CLINGON:COMMAND-ARGUMENTS, which will give us the free arguments we've provided to our command, when we invoke it on the command-line.
+In top-level/handler, we are using CLINGON:COMMAND-ARGUMENTS, which returns the positional, or "free" arguments: the arguments that remain after the options are parsed.
+The remaining free arguments are available through CLINGON:COMMAND-ARGUMENTS.
+In this handler we bind args to the free arguments we've provided to our command, when we invoke it on the command-line.

 We also use the CLINGON:GETOPT function to lookup the values associated with our options.
 Remember the :KEY initarg we've used in CLINGON:MAKE-OPTION when defining our options?

-And we will again update our TOP-LEVEL/COMMAND definition, this time with our handler included.
+We again update our TOP-LEVEL/COMMAND definition, this time with our handler included:

 (defun top-level/command ()